Australia’s new icebreaker

 The new icebreaker will sustain the next generation of Australian Antarctic operations and will create greater opportunities for Tasmanian businesses to provide a range of support services over the expected 30 year life of the vessel.

 Competition – Name the Icebreaker

-Children across the country will get the chance to be part of Australia's Antarctic future, with a school competition to name the new icebreaker.
-The competition will be held in the first term of the new school year in 2017 and will coincide with the start of construction of the vessel in February.
+Children across the country will get the chance to be part of Australia’s Antarctic future, with a school competition to name the new icebreaker.
+The competition will be held early in the 2017 school year.

 Once in a generation investment